top of page

 When we're searching for our ancestors, we must know the time and place where they lived.
 Then we must seek out the recordkeeping practices for those locations.

-Alternative Sources for Discovering Our Ancestor's Death Date
+Alternative Sources to Find An Ancestor's Death Date

 While death registration is a fairly modern practice, we can determine a death date using many alternative resources.
 I've listed them in the order I search, which typically progresses from easier to access to more difficult.